 Walking from Once Brewed to Bellingham starts again along Hadrian’s Wall Path.
 Before heading back north onto the Pennine Way, you could take a short diversion to visit Housesteads Roman Fort before reclaiming the Way as your chosen route.
 Once heading north again you enter Wark Forest (part of Kielder Forest).
 The largest man-made forest in Europe.
 25km / 15.5 miles

 Leave Bellingham for Byrness, and you are on your way to the Cheviots – heathery landscapes and wonderful views.
 There are vast forest plantations on today’s walk, so you may see Roe Deer.
 24km / 15 miles

 Day 20 - Byrness to Windy Gyle

 Walk from Byrness to Windy Gyle.
 You now have just 27 miles to walk over two days.
 The Cheviots are home to herds of wild goats.
-As well as merlin, buzzards, and black grouse, even golden eagles have been spotted here in this fabulous wilderness.
-Your accommodation at Byrness will pick you up from Windy Gyle and bring you back the following morning to complete your walk to Kirk Yetholm.
+As well as merlin, buzzards and black grouse, even golden eagles have been spotted here in this fabulous wilderness.
+Your accommodation at Byrness will collect you from Windy Gyle and return you the following morning to complete your walk to Kirk Yetholm.
 22.5km / 14 miles

 Day 21 - Windy Gyle to Kirk Yetholm